Vita

 Education & Honors

-Patricia Freres is a Luxembourgish soprano, born in Esch-sur-Alzette.
-She received her initial artistic training at the Académie de Danse Germaine Damar and subsequently studied at the Conservatoire de la Ville de Luxembourg.
-Her diplomas and distinctions include the “Prix des Jeunesses Musicales” as Laureate de la Classe d’Art Lyrique (2000), the “Prix Supérieur Art Lyrique” cum laude (2001), the “Prix Supérieur Chant” cum laude (2003), as well as her appointment as Chevalier de l’Ordre de Mérite du Luxembourg in 2014.
+Patricia Freres is a Luxembourgish soprano, born in Esch/Alzette.
+She received her first artistic training at the Académie de Danse Germaine Damar; she then studied at the Conservatoire de la Ville de Luxembourg, among others with Louis Landuyt and Ionel Pantea.
+Her diplomas and distinctions include the “Prix des Jeunesses Musicales” as Lauréate de la Classe d’Art Lyrique (2000), the “Prix Supérieur Art Lyrique” cum laude (2001), the “Prix Supérieur Chant” cum laude (2003), as well as her appointment as Chevalier de l’Ordre de Mérite du Luxembourg in 2014.

 Masterclasses & Artistic Development